LukasKnuth/lknuth.dev/content/picks/games/ape_out/index.md

 The long shadows cast from overhead through the level.
 The violent pastel color palette on all surfaces.

-This game is hard.
+This game is hard, as befits a fight for freedom.
-Fighting for your freedom often is.
 You die very quickly, but restarts are fast so you go again.
 And then you get into the rhythm.
 You smash through the levels.